Tax-Free Savings Account (TFSA): Benefits, Contribution Limits, and Eligibility

 Tax-Free Savings Account (TFSA) in Canada

-The Tax-Free Savings Account (TFSA) allows Canadians to invest up to a certain amount each year, and all investment gains and withdrawals are tax-free.
+The Tax-Free Savings Account (TFSA) allows Canadians to invest up to a certain amount each year, with all investment gains and withdrawals being tax-free.
 Millions of Canadians already make use of a TFSA, and with the right strategy, you can fully leverage its benefits as well.

 Tax-Free Growth